What Is Glycogen? Benefits for Diet and Exercise - Dr. Axe

 Because we have even more muscle mass located throughout our bodies than liver mass, more of our stores are found in our muscle tissue.
 Glycogen accounts for about 1 percent to 2 percent of muscle tissue by weight.

 While it can be broken down in the liver and then released in the bloodstream, this doesn’t happen with the glycogen in muscles.
-Research shows that muscles only provides glucose to muscle cells, helping power muscles but not other tissues in the body.
+Research shows that muscles only provide glucose to muscle cells, helping power muscles but not other tissues in the body.

 Benefits